JujuAdams/PictureFrame/docs/4.0/PfCalculate.md

 ![image](../assets/diagram1h.png)

-Now, if were to use PfGetApplied on this scenario, here's what the struct's width and height values would be measuring:
+Now, if were to use `PfGetAppliedLayoutStruct()` on this scenario, here's what the struct's width and height values would be measuring:

 ![image](../assets/diagram2c.png)